 Sometimes the most simple things seem to be the most problematic.
 For makeup enthusiastic foundation may really be easy and almost boring necessity but for beginners it can be overwhelming.
-Why my foundation doesn’t blend?
-Why my foundation looks cakey?
-Am I doing it right?
-I decided to share my tips to flawless foundation application – maybe there’s something new for you to learn!
-I included photos of how not to apply foundation – and how it should be done.
+How to apply foundation?
+How do you blend foundation?
+How to make your foundation look beautiful?

 Oh and if the question is: how to choose the right foundation?
 Check this post.

 Here is what the finished base looks like.
 Natural, but even.

 Tip number 1: Use a beautyblender.
 It really makes a difference.
 A moist makeup sponge makes the application a lot more easier.
 It blends the foundation onto the skin beautifully so you den’t get streaks.
 The water in the sponge blends and thins out the foundation so beautyblender actually also gives you a natural glowy sheer finish.
 If you have normal or dry skin you can use a really wet sponge and if you’re oily you can just spray the sponge lightly with water ’cause you don’t need all that extra moisture.

 Tip number 2: Apply thin layers.
 Start small.
 Take a little bit of foundation and blend it to the skin little by little rather than applying one thick layer.
 You can always apply more but it’s not as easy to take off excess foundation afterwards.
 Thin layers don’t necessarily offer as much coverage as you’d like – but that’s what concealer is for!
 Concealers are usually very pigmented so they are perfect for any redness spots or dark under eye areas.
 Use a concealer.